Jenison (footballer)

-Jenison de Jesus Brito e Brito (born 22 March 1991), simply known as Jenison, is a Brazilian professional footballer who plays as a forward for Guarani, on loan from Cuiabá.
+Jenison de Jesus Brito e Brito (born 22 March 1991), simply known as Jenison, is a Brazilian professional footballer who plays as a forward for Novorizontino.

 Career

 Jenison started his career with Paysandu Sport Club before signing with top-flight club Atlético Paranaense and later had stints with Atlético Ibirama and Série B side Bragantino.
 He signed with NASL club Fort Lauderdale Strikers on 3 July 2014.